Swindon schools mental health award

 Food for Life

 Haydonleigh school has recently achieved the Gold Award.
-Through the scheme, children develop their awareness of where food comes from, gardening skills, cooking skills and a knowledge of farms.
+Through the scheme, children develop their awareness of where food comes from, gardening skills, cooking skills and knowledge of farms.
 We work towards serving healthy school meals and much more.
 Children develop a wealth of practical experiences that they can share with their families and the wider community.
-Details of the criteria and guidance of the Food for Life Partnership can be found here.

 Press release from Tuesday 30 September 2014